 A mocktail is short for mock cocktail.
 Basically they mimic alcoholic cocktails without the alcohol.
 They are a super fun option and I prefer them over alcoholic cocktails anyways.
 Not to mention, they are something everyone can enjoy.

-To get the similar sensation alcohol gives, I like to use tonic water, bubbly sodas, or mineral water in it’s place.
-They definitely give a warm tummy tingling feeling!
+To get the similar sensation alcohol gives, I use tonic water, bubbly sodas, or mineral water in it’s place.
+They definitely give a warm tummy tingling feeling and it is more readily available.
+BUT I also like to use non alcoholic spirits.
+They are becoming more and more commonly found (you just have to search for them a little bit).

 Ingredients In A Strawberry Mojito Mocktail

-- Mint Leaves.
-If mint is not in season or you cannot find it try mint extract (no more than 1/4 teaspoon)
+- Mint Leaves: If mint is not in season or you cannot find it, try mint extract (no more than 1/8 teaspoon or it’ll be way too strong)

-- Simple Syrup.
+- Simple Syrup: This is a sugar syrup used to sweeten the mojito.
 Feel free to use homemade or store-bought, whichever you prefer.
 Here is a homemade Simple Syrup recipe (it tastes the best in my opinion).
+You can also use honey, monk fruit sweetener, or other light flavored syrups.

 Tips for the BEST Strawberry Mojito Mocktail